godmar02/dw-react/README.md

 # DW-REACT

-This is a basic character sheet generator for Dungeon-World written in React-JS.
-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This is a basic character sheet generator for Dungeon-World written in ReactJS and hosted on a Github Pages project page.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and created using the following steps:
+- Ensuring nodejs, npm and create-react-app were installed
+- `npx create-react-app dw-react` to create new blank project
+- Creating new blank repository on Github
+- Adding all files and committing them to local git-repo as well as setting remote origin
+- Clearing out the src dir except index files and pushing changes to GitHub
+- Following the deployment instructions here (https://create-react-app.dev/docs/deployment/#github-pages) to ensure the project is set up for a GitHub pages deployment

+Optionally to help with development:
+- Ensure browser has React Developer Tools
+- Ensure has 'react' and 'linter-eshint' when using Atom

 ## Available Scripts